Easy

 - Keep things cool

-“One of the keys to this drink is to get a lot of Fresh Lime Juice in there,” shares Rico.
-And we agree – Fresh Lime Juice really adds an edge and complexity to the drink. - Juice fresh!
+As Rico puts it, “one of the keys to this drink is to get a lot of fresh lime juice in there.”
+It adds an edge and complexity that the drink would be lost without. - Always squeeze fresh

 - Gin Rickey

-The Gin Rickey is a classic drink that could be seen as a Gin alternative to the Vodka Soda.
-In addition, the herbal notes from the Gin, it also uses Simple Syrup, making it a sweeter drink overall than the Vodka Soda.
-Here’s how to make a Gin Rickey. - Absolut Lime Fizzy
+The Gin Rickey is a classic drink that could be seen as a gin alternative to the Vodka Soda.
+In addition, the herbal notes from the gin, it also uses simple syrup, making it a sweeter drink overall than the Vodka Soda.
+Here’s how to make a Gin Rickey. - Lime Fizzy

-Love Lime?
-Soda we (see what we did there?).
-This Vodka Soda variation dials up the Lime flavor by using Absolut Lime (Lime-Flavored Vodka) for an extra zesty twist on the classic.
-Check out our Absolut Lime Fizzy recipe. - Raspberry Vodka Tonic
+Love lime?
+Soda I (see what I did there?).
+This Vodka Soda variation dials up the lime flavor by using Absolut Lime (lime-flavored vodka) for an extra zesty twist on the classic. - Raspberry Vodka Tonic

-Not exactly a Vodka Soda variation but a Vodka Tonic one, it retains the zesty Lime flavors but swaps Soda Water for Tonic Water and introduces Raspberry notes using Absolut Raspberri (Raspberry-Flavored Vodka) and then garnished with Fresh Raspberries.
-Delicious!
+Not exactly a Vodka Soda variation but a Vodka Tonic one, it retains the zesty lime flavors but swaps soda water for tonic water and introduces raspberry notes using Absolut Raspberri (raspberry-flavored vodka).
+It’s then garnished with fresh raspberries.
 See how to make a Raspberry Vodka Tonic.